claudiofahey/hsk-docs/deploying-cloudera-cdh-5-with-isilon.rst

   and EMC Isilon clusters.

-  - Customers will be able to integrate existing EMC Isilon clusters with existing HDFS‐storage based Cloudera Enterprise clusters by using existing Hadoop tools built for data movement.
+  - Customers will be able to integrate existing EMC Isilon clusters with existing HDFS-storage based Cloudera Enterprise clusters by using existing Hadoop tools built for data movement.
 This scenario will allow customers to more easily ingest data into both systems, as well as enable use cases such as online or remote backup and disaster recovery.